2 Days Traversing Taormina

 Pining for an Italian island escape set in the destination of your favorite HBO series?

 Embrace la dolce vita in the “Pearl of the Ionian Sea,” Taormina, where modern elite tourism was born.
 Here the three ingredients of picturesque natural beauty, vibrant handcrafted art, and centuries-old history meet: the beauty of the landscape whispers with memories of all the Mediterranean cultures which have occupied the island.
 Whether you’re exploring the Greco-Roman ancient theater or shopping around for Moorish-inspired pottery, the historical tapestry influencing the distinct atmosphere of Sicily today unites the threads of a multitude of cultures past.
-Even Sicily itself stands out as a differentiated entity from the mainland of Italy, offering visitors one-of-a-kind foods from granita and cannoli to arancini and pistachio flavors.
-Bask in your sunshine-filled escape and you’ll soon see why this cliffside town has exploded in popularity as a coveted tourist destination over the past few years!
+Even Sicily itself stands out as a differentiated entity from the mainland of Italy, offering visitors one-of-a-kind dishes from granita and cannoli to arancini and authentic pistachio flavors.
+Bask in a sunshine-filled escape and you’ll soon see why this cliffside town has exploded in popularity as a coveted tourist destination over the past few years!

 Two Day Taormina Itinerary